amita-shukla/blog-hugo/content/blog/2026-06-18--data-evolution-sql-is-back/index.md

 Hue is the SQL workbench for optimised, interactive query design and data exploration, a UI to interact with hadoop tools.
 It allows user to write queries, using SQL engines like Hive, Impala or Presto (now maintained as trino).

-## Hadoop learned from DWs and DWs learned from Hadoop
+## How Hadoop and Data Warehouses Influenced Each Other

-Overtime, the two worlds started converging.
+Overtime, the two worlds of Hadoop and DWs started converging.
 Modern systems like Snowflake, Google BigQuery, Amazon Redshift borrowed many ideas from Hadoop:
 - Cheap storage
 - Separation of storage and compute
 - Massive parallelism